teatwig/taggart/README.md

 ]
 ```

-The trade-off, however, is that because the macros inspect the arguements
+The trade-off, however, is that because the macros inspect the arguments
 to determine `attr/content` placement, they do not play well with all kinds
 of ASTs.